VIPD Promotes 31 Officers To Higher Ranks Within The Police Force In Ceremony At UVI’s Sports & Fitness Center

-CHARLOTTE AMALIE — During a ceremony today at the University of the Virgin Islands Sports and Fitness Center, another 31 members of the Virgin Islands Police Department (VIPD) were promoted to supervisory ranks.
+[CHARLOTTE AMALIE — During a ceremony today at the University of the Virgin Islands Sports and Fitness Center, another 31 members of the Virgin Islands Police Department (VIPD) were promoted to supervisory rank.

 Two lieutenants were promoted to the rank of captain, while 29 officers, detectives, and corporals were promoted to the rank of sergeant.
 Sworn in by Superior Court Chief Justice, Hon.
 Rhys S. Hodge, those promoted were pinned with new badges signifying their higher ranks by Acting Chief for the St. Thomas-St. John District, Jason Marsh, who charged them to lead and guide those now under their supervision.

 “Action or the lack thereof will determine your strength as leaders,” Marsh said.

 Police Commissioner Delroy Richards Sr. reminded the new captains and sergeants that they have an important role to play as the department seeks to satisfy the mandates of a federal consent decree.